Article 1. The Organizer

 • 4 liters upon arrival

-Uninterrupted stage: 18 liters per person per day
+Uninterrupted stage: 18 liters of average per person per day

 • 2 liters before departure